amejiarosario/amejiarosario.github.io/source/_posts/2016-08-24-Building-a-Node-js-static-file-server-files-over-HTTP-using-ES6.md

       return;
     }

-    // if is a directory search for index file matching the extention if (fs.statSync(pathname).isDirectory()) {
+    // if is a directory, then look for index.html if (fs.statSync(pathname).isDirectory()) {
-      pathname += '/index' + ext;
+      pathname += '/index.html';
     }

     // read file from file system